jlmcgraw/xerox-python/README.md

 `xerox-python` is a project template for me to spin up new python projects in about a minute.

 > [!WARNING]
 > This template is _extremely_ opinionated.
-In fact, it has hard coded my github profile name in a few places!
+It creates a Python project just the way I like.
-> Thus it's not going to be _immediately_ useful for anyone else unless they adapt it to their needs.
+> It might not be _immediately_ useful for anyone else unless they adapt it to their needs.

 ## Usage